influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/concepts/glossary.md

 ## web console

-Legacy user interface for the InfluxEnterprise cluster.
+Legacy user interface for the InfluxDB Enterprise cluster.

 This has been deprecated and the suggestion is to use [Chronograf](/chronograf/latest/introduction/).